JeritCodes/Infosys_Ideathon/Brainiacs United_Joel Samuel.md

 * description of frameworks used
 ## Business potential(Shane)

 Portable nicotine sensors are being developed as an alternative, but the two that have been reported are impractical because they rely either on the presence of sweat or sunlight to function.

+## Potential Impact:
 To effectively reach potential users, it is important that we understand specific needs and behaviours of various segments:

 - **Smokers seeking cessation:** At the front are the frequent smokers themselves who are actively trying to quit.
 A nicotine sensor can serve as a critical tool in their journey, providing real-time feedback and tracking progress.